yoanncouillec/Monad/README.md

 }
 ```

-After knowing what a monad is and how it works you will see that those
+After knowing what a monad is and how it works you will be convinced that those
 two codes have absolutely nothing in common.

 ## License